 Ms. Dawn Svoronos worked in the commercial side of the business for the multinational pharmaceutical company Merck & Co.
 Inc., for 23 years, retiring in 2011.
 From 2009 to 2011, Ms. Svoronos was President of the Europe/Canada region for Merck and from 2006 to 2009 was President of Merck in Canada.
 Previously held positions with Merck include Vice-President of Asia Pacific and Vice-President of Global Marketing for the Arthritis, Analgesics and Osteoporosis franchise.
-Ms. Svoronos is a member of the board of directors of four other public companies: Xenon Pharmaceuticals Inc. in British Columbia, Canada, PTC Therapeutics, Inc. in New Jersey, U.S.A., Global Blood Therapeutics, Inc. in San Francisco, California, and Adverum Biotechnologies, Inc. in Redwood City, California.
+Ms. Svoronos is a member of the board of directors of two other public companies: Xenon Pharmaceuticals Inc. in British Columbia, Canada, and Adverum Biotechnologies, Inc. in Redwood City, California.

-Committee Membership and Meetings Attended in Fiscal Year 2021 # % Board of Directors 13 100 Compensation Committee 9 100 Nominating and Corporate Governance Committee 5 100
+Committee Membership and Meetings Attended in Fiscal Year 2022 # % Board of Directors 13 100 Compensation Committee 6 100 Nominating and Corporate Governance Committee 2 100

 Common Shares DSU Options Warrants Notes

 (#) (#) (#) (#) (US\$)

-273,600 855 134,174 Nil Nil
+323,600 855 105,913 Nil Nil